brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/user_guide.md

 You must enter the address corresponding to your machine in parentheses, for example:

-/ Users / belindabrown / Desktop / Folder1 / Images_Recognition / ImgtoVerify
+/Users/belindabrown/Desktop/Folder1/Images_Recognition/ImgtoVerify

 **3. Algorithm execution**

 In order for the Python interpreter to run the algorithm.
-You must go to the terminal or console that your machine owns, locate the file to be executed, which in this case is main.py, and put the following instruction
+You must go to the terminal or console that your machine owns, locate the file to be executed, which in this case is main.py, and put the following instruction.

 ~~~~~
 <PathWhereIsMain.py USER>$ python3 main.py